rukbotto/jekyll-index-pages/README.md

 # Jekyll Index Pages

 Index page generator for Jekyll sites.
 Generates paginated index pages for blog posts, categories and tags.
-It can also generate a yearly archive.
+It can also generate a yearly archive and author pages.

 ## Installation